 Dr. Rudes: My honest answer would have to be a qualified “yes.”
-The Virginia Algonquian dialog that one hears in the film is very well spoken by the actors.
+The Virginia Algonquian dialogue that one hears in the film is very well spoken by the actors.
 They worked very hard at learning the language and did an excellent job.
-My only regret is that there was a great deal more dialog spoken by the actors and filmed on site that did not make the final cut for the film.
-As a result, audiences will hear only a small fraction of the Virginia Algonquian dialog that I created and that the actors learned and spoke.
+My only regret is that there was a great deal more dialogue spoken by the actors and filmed on site that did not make the final cut for the film.
+As a result, audiences will hear only a small fraction of the Virginia Algonquian dialogue that I created and that the actors learned and spoke.

 CCIC: What projects, if any, do you have in the pipeline now in regards to indigenous languages.

 Dr. Rudes: For the past year or so, I have been working with two historians, Helen Rountree and Martha McCarthy, to complete a historical dictionary of the Virginia Algonquian language.
 It will probably be a couple more years before that project is completed.

 I have just about completed a descriptive grammar of the Catawba language and am looking for a publisher.
 I am also about halfway finished with a dictionary of the Catawba language.
 I am helping to train a young Cherokee man from North Carolina who is a graduate student in linguistics at Indiana University and who is interested in studying his people’s language.
 I hope to work with him and other Cherokee young people in their efforts to study and promote the use of North Carolina Cherokee.